The Doorbell Rang: Nero Wolfe (A&E Network)

-The adaptation follows the novel faithfully with the only major change being moving the story to the show's 1950s setting as opposed to the 1960s.

 Nero Wolfe (Paramount Television)

 In 1977, Thayer David filmed and starred in Nero Wolfe, a Paramount Television production based on the novel The Doorbell Rang.
 Written and directed by Frank D. Gilroy, the film costarred Tom Mason (Archie Goodwin), Brooke Adams (Sarah Dacos), Biff McGuire (Inspector Cramer), John Randolph (Lon Cohen), Anne Baxter (Mrs. Bruner), David Hurst (Fritz Brenner), John O'Leary (Theodore Horstmann) and Sarah Cunningham (Mrs. Althaus).
 Intended as the pilot for a TV series, the made-for-TV movie was shelved due to Thayer David's death in July 1978.
 Nero Wolfe was finally broadcast December 18–19, 1979, as an ABC TV late show.

 A year later, Paramount produced Nero Wolfe, a weekly series that ran January 16 – August 25, 1981, on NBC TV.
 The second episode, "Death on the Doorstep", was an original story by Stephen Downing that also incorporated elements of the novel The Doorbell Rang.
 William Conrad and Lee Horsley star as Nero Wolfe and Archie Goodwin.
 Other members of the cast include George Voskovec (Fritz Brenner), Robert Coote (Theodore Horstmann), George Wyner (Saul Panzer) and Allan Miller (Inspector Cramer).
 Directed by George McCowan, "Death on the Doorstep" aired January 23, 1981.